Page cover

 Integration

-CoindPay Payments Link provides a simple, universal way to initiate and complete payments.
+CoindPay provides a simple, universal way to initiate and complete payments.
 It works across web, mobile, and serE-commerce checkout pages, SaaS dashboards, or web-based payment portals.

 Environment